 LiDAR is more of a methodology than a technology.
 Although now most sources treat the word “LiDAR” as an acronym, the term originated as a combination of “light” and “radar”.
 When LiDAR was first proposed in the 1960s, lasers and detection mechanisms were bulky and slow to operate — all that is changing rapidly.

 LiDAR describes the technological tools that deliver this outcome.
 But, more accurately, it describes this ‘time-of-flight’ measurement process.
-A good analogy for understanding this is the echolocation used by bats to determine where objects are and how far away.
+A good analogy for understanding 3D annotation is the echolocation used by bats to determine where objects are and how far away.

 LiDAR can target a wide range of materials, including non-metallic objects, rocks, rain, chemical compounds, aerosols, clouds and even single molecules.
 A narrow laser beam can map physical features with very high resolutions — for example, an aircraft can map terrain at 30cm (12 in) resolution or better.